MidNite Sleep Aid Review (Previous Version)

 The following nights

-No serious side effects (for me)
+No side effects during the rest of the week (for me)

 Vivid dreams